demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/README.md

 ### msgraph-identity-directory-role-member-remove
 ***
-Removes a user from a role.
+Remove a user from a role.

 #### Base Command